Japan National Stadium: History

-However, on 17 July 2015, Prime Minister of Japan Shinzō Abe announced that plans to build the new National Stadium would be scrapped and rebid upon amid public discontent over the stadium's building costs.
+However, on 17 July 2015, Prime Minister of Japan Shinzo Abe announced that plans to build the new National Stadium would be scrapped and rebid upon amid public discontent over the stadium's building costs.
 As a result, Abe said that a replacement venue would have to be selected for the Rugby World Cup, as the new stadium would not be ready until the 2020 Olympics.

-As of 28 August 2015, the Japanese Government released new standards for the National Stadium's reconstruction.
+In August 2015, the Japanese government released new standards for the National Stadium's reconstruction.
 The fixed capacity would be 68,000 and be expandable to 80,000 through the use of temporary seats over the athletics track.
-The government also abandoned the retractable roof; instead a permanent roof will be constructed over the spectator seating only.
+The government also abandoned the retractable roof; instead a permanent roof was to be constructed over the spectator seating only.

-And also, a sports museum and sky walkway that were part of the scrapped design were eliminated, while VIP lounges and seats were reduced, along with reduced underground parking facilities.
+A sports museum and sky walkway that were part of the scrapped design were also eliminated, while VIP lounges and seats were reduced, along with reduced underground parking facilities.
 These reductions result in a site of 198,500 square meters, 13% less than originally planned.
-Air conditioning for the stadium was also abandoned upon request of Japanese Prime Minister Shinzō Abe, and when asked about the abandonment Minister for the Olympics Toshiaki Endo stated that, "Air conditioners are installed in only two stadiums around the world, and they can only cool temperatures by 2 or 3°C".

-Concern over indoor temperatures has also been raised, since, for cost reduction, Tokyo's New National Stadium was built without an air conditioner, and the roof was constructed over the spectator seating only.
+To further reduce costs, air conditioning for the stadium was abandoned upon request of Japanese Prime Minister Shinzō Abe.
+Together with the fact that the roof was constructed over the spectator seating only, this led to concerns over indoor temperatures.
+When asked about the abandonment, Minister for the Olympics Toshiaki Endo stated that, "Air conditioners are installed in only two stadiums around the world, and they can only cool temperatures by 2 or 3°C".

 The government slated a decision on contractors and a design by December 2015, with construction to begin at its latest in December 2016.
 Designers partnered with contractors to submit a design alongside construction cost and timing estimates.
 It has been revealed that the athletics track will be a permanent feature not to be demolished for the additional 12,000 seats for any future World Cup bid.
 As of 18 September 2015, two contractors submitted bids for the process: the Taisei Corporation working with architect Kengo Kuma, and a consortium of several major Japanese contractors including the Takenaka, Shimizu, and Obayashi corporations working with architect Toyo Ito.
 Former winning architect Zaha Hadid was unable to find a (Japanese) contractor willing to work with her design, and was therefore forced to abandon efforts to resubmit her revised design in the new competition.